-It was mid-November and I’d taken a few days off well ahead of time.
-It had been a few weeks since I’d been on any kind of outdoor excursion, so I was eager to get out.
-The weather forecast was a mix of rain and cold, with snow in the forecast and more to come.
-As it was November, daylight would be limited – sun sets at around 4:30pm, right about the time I planned to arrive.
-I needed an iffy weather option that wouldn’t be too arduous in the dark with a heavy pack and a tethered terrier.
+It was mid-November, and I had planned these few days off well in advance.
+It had been weeks since my last outdoor adventure, so I was eager to get back out.
+The forecast promised a mix of rain and cold, with snow on the horizon and more to come.
+With daylight fading by 4:30pm, around the time I expected to arrive, I knew I needed a flexible plan.
+I needed a trail that would work in unpredictable weather—something manageable in the dark with a heavy pack and a tethered terrier by my side.

 I remembered hearing about bothies in Wales sometime after my first bothy experience in Scotland.
 In fact, there are nine bothies across Wales: one in the Brecon Beacons, five in Snowdonia, and four in Mid Wales.
 Fancying something a bit further afield than the Brecons but not quite as far as Snowdonia, I started researching Mid Wales, an area I had only ever before explored on bicycle.
 It’s easy to overlook on a map, sandwiched between two huge National Parks.
 Why go to there?